The Seven Tourism Regions that you can Discover

-Since Caribbean Culture and Lifestyle recently published the Adventure Issue, we thought on sharing more of Belize with you.
-Belize is a playground of adventures, check out the many activities found at sea and inland, get the best of both worlds!
-The country is geographically divided into 6 districts but the tourism industry identifies 7 adventure zones they call regions.
-Therefore, we invite you to get to know this beautiful country from North to South, and all that falls in between.
+Belize is a playground of adventures, offering travelers the chance to enjoy the best of both worlds.
+The country is geographically divided into 6 districts, but the tourism industry identifies 7 adventure zones they call regions.
+Caribbean Culture + Lifestyle invites you to get to know this beautiful country from North to South, and all that falls in between.

 The Belize Barrier Reef

 This includes Belize City.
-This City offers a place for those interested in the mind-blowing sightseeing sites, history of Belize and a taste of our culture.
-Whichever direction you take there will always be something interesting to see or do.
-From visiting the Museum of Belize to exploring the lovely animals of the Belize Zoo.
+This City offers a place for those interested in sightseeing, learning the history of Belize and enjoying a taste of our culture.
+No matter what direction you take, there will always be something interesting to see or do.
+Activities include visiting the Museum of Belize to spending time with the lovely animals of the Belize Zoo.

 Belize’s Western Region